Batch API#

 • Kubernetes-native: Leverages K8s for scheduling and resource management

-• Flexible storage: S3, Redis, or local storage backends
+• Flexible storage: S3, TOS, MinIO, Redis, or local storage backends

 • Distributed execution: Metadata server coordinates multi-node processing